itsjavi/mediatidy/README.md

 - Do you have many screen shots mixed up with your regular photos?
 - Do you have problems finding files from an specific date?

 No problemo!
-Happybox will organize all the mess for you.
+This tool will organize all that mess for you.

 ## Features

-- Restructures a media folder recursively (pictures, videos, audios)
+- Restructures the content of a folder recursively (pictures, videos, audios, archives, contacts, documents, ...)
 - Extracts media file metadata (like EXIF, XMP) and saves it in a metadata folder
-- Organizes the media by year, camera and month
+- Organizes the media by year, camera / app and month
+- Detects screenshots (by path name)
 - Detects duplicates and stores them separately in a 'duplicates' folder
 - Renames all the files using the timestamp and the file MD5 hash